nathan406/Fbcracker/README.md

-# Fbcracker
+This is a tool for you guys
+it cracks fb
-This was my first tool so please don't mind the design mind the work
+it's my first ever tool :-)
+so enjoys cracking hacking